 Use self-propelled aggregate spreaders with a variable width aggregate hopper capable of placing from 8 to 16 feet (2.4 to 4.8 m) in any increment and a computerized rate control that automatically adjusts the aggregate output to the unit ground speed.
 Equip spreaders with pneumatic tires, a screen to remove oversized material, revolving cylinders, and adjustments necessary to produce a uniform distribution of particles at the specified rate.

 Use power sweepers or rotary brooms in initial surface preparation and for removing loose particles.
 Use pickup type sweepers in areas where the aggregate shoulder does not exist.
-Do not sweep loose aggregate onto lawns, curbed areas, intersections.
+Do not sweep loose aggregate onto lawns, curbed areas, or intersections.

 Furnish accurate thermometers for determining any of the applicable temperature requirements of this specification.

 422.04 Weather Limitations.
-Place the chip seal when the pavement and atmospheric temperature is 60 F (16 C) or above.
+Place the chip seal when the pavement and atmospheric temperature is 60 F (16 C) or above and the atmospheric temperature is 70 F (24 C) or above..
 Do not place chip seal if any of the following conditions exist:

 A. Impending weather conditions do not allow for proper curing or if temperatures are forecasted below 50 F (10 C) within 24 hours from the time of work.